BrandonFurman/math5610/SoftwareManual/SolverRoutines/SquareSystemSolver.md

 **Language:** C++

 **Description/Purpose:** This function solves the square linear system of equations *A***x** = **b** using Gaussian Elimination.
-This is an inlined version of the slowSquareSystemSolver function.
+This is an inlined version of the [slowSquareSystemSolver](https://brandonfurman.github.io/math5610/SoftwareManual/SolverRoutines/slowSquareSystemSolver).
 A speed comparison of these two functions can be found [here](https://brandonfurman.github.io/math5610/homework/homework5/SquareSystemSolverComparison).

-**Input:** This function requires a coefficient matrix, *A*, in the form of an [array2D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array2D) object and a vector of constant terms, **b**, in the form of a [array1D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array1D).
+**Input:** This function requires a coefficient matrix, *A*, in the form of an [array2D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array2D) object and a vector of constant terms, **b**, in the form of a [array1D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array1D) object.
 The coefficient matrix should have a nonzero entries for all of its diagonal elements.
 If there are zero entries, an exception will be thrown.

 **Output:** The function returns a [array1D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array1D) object that is the solution to the linear system of equations.